joenalewabau/frequently-used-files/README.md

 }
 ```

-Note that the file path is a simple string so you may need to escape any
+Note that the path to files is a simple string.
+The path is assumed to be relative to the project and will needed to be escaped.

-path delimiters.
+Once loaded a new windows is available inside VS Code ("Frequent Files") that lists these groups and allows you to:
+- Open a specific file, or
+- Open all files in a group

+You can make changes to `fufconfig.json` and then refresh the Frequently Use Files window to see the new files.

 ## Extension Settings
+None at this time.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+Upcoming features to be added:
+- Add open file(s) to groups via extension UI
+- Remove a file from a group via extension UI
+- Add/remove groups via extension UI

 ## Release Notes

-Users appreciate release notes as you update your extension.
+Initial release to the world.

 ### 0.0.1

-Initial release ...
+Hello World!